ThatBeaverDev/epoch3-util/README.md

 # epoch3-util

-Utilities and libraries for programs for Constellation-epoch3.
+Utilities and libraries for programs pertaining to Constellation-epoch3.